 Responsibilities:

-- Observability (logging, tracing, metrics infrastructure)
+- Observability (logging, OpenTelemetry wiring helpers)

-- Persistence (NHibernate, base repositories)
+- Persistence (NHibernate, MongoDB, database model helpers)

 Characteristics: